Qiskit/rustworkx/CONTRIBUTING.md

 To build the rustworkx-core documentation you will use rust-doc.
 You can do this by running:
 ```
-cargo doc
+cargo doc -p rustworkx-core
 ```
-from the `rustworkx-core` directory (which is the root of the `rustworkx-core` crate.
 After it's built the compiled documentation will be located in `target/doc/rustworkx_core` (which is off the repo root not the `rustworkx-core` dir)